byterubpay/byterub-site/_posts/2017-03-26-overview-and-logs-for-the-dev-meeting-held-on-2017-03-26.md

 **\<samsunggalaxyplayer>** Summary: for smart syncing with fluffy's "pre-sync" approach, against anything that makes using a remote node easier
 **\<guzzi>** For ppl who want to use a phone could it never sync?
 **\<cryptocomicon>** sounds like we need a monero node appliance, like the wifi router that everyone has in their house / flat
 **\<samsunggalaxyplayer>** I agree #602 is a short-term solution.
-I think it's better than telling people to go to MoneroWorld to get a random node, but if we have a better solution going forward, that's preferable
+I think it's better than telling people to go to ByteRubWorld to get a random node, but if we have a better solution going forward, that's preferable
 **\<johnalan>** Good idea
 **\<hyc>** yes but wifi routers tend to be 32bit
 **\<jacobjeweler>** Thats why i think installer for windows and adding .deb to apt repositories will have it so people can be guided through an install and proper installation can be verified
 **\<guzzi>** And always use a random?
-**\<fluffypony>** guzzi: phone would be MyMonero + your own node / MyMonero backend OR Exodus OR Coinomi
+**\<fluffypony>** guzzi: phone would be MyByteRub + your own node / MyByteRub backend OR Exodus OR Coinomi
 **\<gingeropolous>** and they're not cheap
 **\<guzzi>** Ok thanks
 **\<jacobjeweler>** Adoption rate will increase full node usage